 Who We Are

 Our work is situated in the Senegalese capital of Dakar, the largest urban area in the country.
-Currently, there are no other existing treatment programs exclusively tailored for children with autism/DD in Senegal, though many programs and organizations do exist for children with special needs.
-Among autism-specific projects, the newly-founded Senegal Autism Network is currently running parent support meetings, activities for children, and media outreach and awareness.
-CHIP International, an American nonprofit in the cause for autism, is focusing on awareness projects as well.
-Once established, our ABA program would be the first of its kind in this locale.
+Currently, there are no other known existing therapeutic programs exclusively tailored for autistic individuals in Senegal, though several programs, schools, and organizations do exist for children with special needs.
+Our ABA program is the first of its kind in this locale.

-Currently: BCBA-certified (since Sept 2019) and supervising a small team of entry-level interventionists in Dakar.
+Currently: BCBA- and IBA-certified (Sept 2019) and supervising a small team of entry-level interventionists in Dakar.

 BS Psychology (University of Washington)

 Level II Pivotal Response Training (Koegel Autism Consultants)

 Adair Cardon is originally from Seattle, Washington.
 She has held several roles within the autism field in the United States and England, including research assistant and coordinator within ABA and genetics studies, interventionist/behavior technician in the clinic and school settings, and camp counselor.
 She is passionate about addressing cultural factors that may affect intervention and detection of autism.

 Below: Adair and Ben Reiman discuss ABA Senegal's origins and practice in podcast Behaviour Speak.

 Cardon, A. & Marshall, T. (2020).
 To raise a child with autism spectrum disorder: A qualitative, comparative study of parental experiences in the United States and Senegal.
 Transcultural Psychiatry, 58(3). doi: 10.1177/1363461520953342